20 Photography Angles To Unleash Your creativity

 18. Rolling Shot Photography Angle

+A roll camera movement is characterized by the rotation of the camera along its vertical axis.
 This sort of shot is one in which the camera is always pointing at the same target.

 A typical application for this movement is in action situations or to convey a sense of illness or dizziness.